 NEET PG Exam 2019 is a national level eligibility-cum-ranking examination conducted by the National Board of Examinations (NBE) to determine the eligibility of students for admission to PG medical courses in all medical colleges in India, except for the following.

-• AIIMS, New Delhi and other AIIMS
+• All India Institute of Medical Sciences, New Delhi and other AIIMS

 • NIMHANS, Bengaluru